ariaandika/tour/README.md

 - runtime template bring the smallest overhead by having simple rules, resulting no compilation required
 - compiled template provide rich expressions with native performance via macros

-## Going in depth
+### Runtime Template

+only exists in debug, on release it converted to compiled template

+written as separate file

-runtime template can only use layout and render variables
+can only render a variable

-runtime template should be used in content heavy page with less logic like layouts
+should be used in content heavy page with less logic like layouts

+### Compiled Template

+written directly in code

-compiled template can do pretty much anything rust can do, like pattern matching
+can do pretty much anything rust can do, like pattern matching

-compiled template should be used in logic heavy page like list and tables
+should be used in logic heavy page like list and tables

+### In Practice

-in practice, single page is a runtime template with fields of compiled template
+in practice, a single page is runtime template with fields of compiled template